 This direct-sold plan offers a single option: a stable-value investment under a funding agreement with MetLife that declares a new interest rate each year.

 Colorado also offers a Matching Grant Program, which provides a dollar-for-dollar match of up to $400 in contributions for lower- to middle-income Colorado residents to accounts with an eligible beneficiary.
 Applications are accepted each year between September 1 and December 31.
 The match can extend for a maximum five years, but matching grants for future years are subject to continued funding by the sponsor.

 The State of Colorado is one of just five states that allow an “unlimited” deduction for contributions to its Section 529 accounts.
-This is in contrast to other states that put a restriction, such as a maximum of $2,500, on the amount of contributions that can be deducted on residents' state income tax returns.
+It is in contrast to other states that put a restriction, such as a maximum of $2,500, on the amount of contributions that can be deducted on residents' state income tax returns.
 Distributions from the Colorado Section 529 plan that are used for qualified education expenses are not subject to taxation.

 Colorado residents trying to choose between a Section 529 plan and other savings vehicles need to account for the potential tax savings of using the state's plan.
 Considering that the top income tax bracket for Colorado residents is 4.63%, every $1,000 contributed to a Colorado Section 529 plan could save a maximum of $46 at tax time.

 It is never too late to start saving for a college education.
 Saving at any age gives you the stepping-stones toward you and your child’s goal.